dargaCode/HelloWorld/README.md

 # helloWorld
-Learning how to use github, first checkin.
+Learning how to use github.

-Making a final change into the helloWorld pull request before merging...

 Manually resolving conflict via command line!

+Making some more edits.